U.S. troops remain on high alert after terrorist threat

 Thirteen Saudis and one Lebanese citizen are accused of bombing the military housing complex.
 The fifth anniversary of the bombing is Monday.

-State Department officials said the U.S. Embassy in Bahrain will not reopen Saturday (which is the first day of the working week in the region) and the U.S. Embassy in Dakar, Senegal, closed early Friday because of security concerns.
+State Department officials said the U.S. Embassy in Bahrain will not reopen Saturday (the weekend ends Friday) and the U.S. Embassy in Dakar, Senegal, closed early Friday due to security concerns.

 |Back to the top|